Theology and the Common Good

 Why Study Theology and the Common Good at St. Thomas?

-Our program is flexible, meaning you start by completing your first core course on the foundations of the Christian theological tradition which includes discussion of the theological roots of the concept of "the common good."
-You engage in robust civil discourse while exploring how you can engage in practices that contribute to social justice and social transofrmation.
-You will examine the relationship between Christian faith and moral, social, cultural and economics issues in modern society.
+Our program is flexible, meaning you start by exploring the theological roots of the concept of "the common good" in your Foundations course.
+You engage in robust civil discourse while exploring how you can engage in practices that contribute to social justice and social transformation.
+You will examine the relationship between Christian faith and moral, social, cultural and economic issues in modern society.

 Change the World Around You